Trace-free characters and abelian knot contact homology II: Overview of Ng's conjecture

-Let $K$ be a knot in the 3-sphere $\S^3$ and $p: C_2K \to E_K$ the 2-fold cyclic covering of the knot exterior $E_K$ such that the image $p(\mu_2)$ of a meridian $\mu_2$ of $C_2K$ is the square $\mu_K^2$ of a meridian $\mu_K$ of $K$.
-The 2-fold branched covering $\Sigma_2K$ of $\S^3$ branched along $K$ is constructed from $C_2K$ by filling a solid torus trivially (i.e., attaching the standard meridian of the boundary of the solid torus to $\mu_2$).
-Since the covering map $p$ induces an injection $p_* : \pi_1(C_2K) \to G(K)$, by the above construction we have
+be the $2$-fold cyclic cover of the knot exterior $E_K$, chosen so that the image $p(\mu_2)$ of a meridian $\mu_2$ of $C_2 K$ is homotopic to $m_1^2$.
+The $2$-fold branched cover $\Sigma_2 K$ of $\mathbb{S}^3$ branched along $K$ is obtained from $C_2K$ by trivially filling a solid torus along the boundary of $C_2K$, that is, by gluing the standard meridian of the solid torus to $\mu_2$.
+The covering map $p$ induces a natural injection